Trevone Boykin

-Trevone Dequan Boykin (born August 22, 1993) is an American football quarterback for Galgos de Tijuana of the Liga de Fútbol Americano Profesional (LFA).
-He played college football at Texas Christian University (TCU) and was signed by the Seattle Seahawks as an undrafted free agent in 2016.
+Trevone Dequan Boykin (born August 22, 1993) is an American professional football quarterback for the Dinos de Saltillo of the Mexican Liga de Fútbol Americano Profesional (LFA).
+He played college football for the TCU Horned Frogs, twice earning second-team All-American honors.
+He was signed by the Seattle Seahawks of the National Football League (NFL) as an undrafted free agent in 2016.

-Early years
+Early life

 Boykin attended West Mesquite High School in Mesquite, Texas, where he was a letterman in football and track.
 In football, Boykin rushed for 1,380 yards with 24 scores on the ground and completed 53.2 percent (116-of-218) of his pass attempts for 1,666 yards and 10 touchdowns through the air as a junior.
 He was named district MVP and earned an honorable-mention All-state as a senior, after rushing for 1,799 yards with 30 touchdowns, while also completing 60.7 percent (198-of-326) of his passes for 2,930 yards with 28 touchdowns and just 11 interceptions.

 Also a standout track & field athlete, Boykin competed in events ranging from the 100-meters to the long jump.
 At the 2010 District 15-4A Meet, he placed 1st in the 200-meter dash (23.50 s) and 3rd in the long jump (21 ft, 6 in).
 He recorded a personal-best time of 11.10 seconds in the 100-meter dash at the 2011 MISD Invitational, where he took 7th.
 Also a member of the West Mesquite relay teams, he ran the second leg in the 4 × 100 m relay squad at the 2011 Longhorn Relays, helping them earn a second-place finish at 39.71 seconds.
 In addition, he also ran 4.5-second 40-yard dash.

 Boykin was regarded as a three-star recruit by Rivals.com.
 He committed to Texas Christian University (TCU) in June 2010 to play college football.
 He chose TCU over UTEP.